-Section III, Eligibility and Experience Period, Rule 1, Eligibility Requirements for California Workers’ Compensation Insurance, was amended to adjust the eligibility threshold from $9,900 to $9,500 to reflect wage inflation and the proposed September 1, 2021 expected loss rates.
+The eligibility threshold for experience rating was amended from $9,200 to $10,200 to reflect wage inflation and the proposed September 1, 2023 expected loss rates.

 Table I, Expected Loss Rates and D-Ratios, and Table II, Primary Thresholds, were amended to reflect the most current data available.

 Classification 9079(1), Restaurants or Taverns, will be eliminated and its constituents reassigned to the following new classifications:

 |9058, Hotels, Motels or Short-Term Residential Housing – food or beverage employees||Established as a companion classification to apply to employees engaged exclusively in food or beverage operations in connection with hotel, motel or short-term residential housing operations assigned to Classification 9050, Hotel, Motel or Short-Term Residential Housing.|

 |9080, Restaurants – full service||Established as part of the Food and Beverage Service Industry Group to apply to each separate and distinct restaurant that has full table service, prepares and serves hot and cold food and may pour and serve alcoholic beverages for consumption by the walk-in trade on or away from the premises.|

 |9081(1), Restaurants – N.O.C.||Established as part of the Food and Beverage Service Industry Group to apply to restaurants that are not more specifically described by another Food and Beverage Service Industry Group classification.|